On this page:

 Curriculum refers to individual courses, as well as complete programs.
 Examples of complete program agreements are:

 - The student takes undergraduate courses at Wright State University and applies those courses to a degree at their home international institution.
-These are sometimes called 3+1 programs because the student usually takes no more than one year of Wright State courses in order to receive the undergraduate degree at their home institution.
+These are sometimes called 3+1 programs because the student usually takes no more than one year of Wright State courses in order to receive an undergraduate degree at their home institution.

 - The student takes undergraduate courses at both their home international institution and Wright State University and seeks a degree from WSU.
 These are sometimes called 2+2 (first two years at home institution and final two years at Wright State) or 1+3 (first year at home institution and final three years at Wright State).